wavefrontHQ/docs/pages/doc/csp_subscription_types.md

     1. Switch between tenants (service instances) in a multi-tenant Operations for Applications environment.
     1. See the developer tools.
     1. See notifications from VMware Cloud services.
-    1. Manage your user settings and switch between organizations.
+    1. Manage your VMware Cloud services account and switch to other organizations.
-    1. Go to the VMware Cloud Services Console and switch between services.
+    1. Go to the VMware Cloud Services Console and switch to other service subscriptions.

 * The **Accounts**, **SAML IdP Admin**, and **API token** permissions don't exist for Operations for Applications subscriptions that are onboarded to VMware Cloud services, because all of the authorization and authentication tasks requiring these permissions are done by using the VMware Cloud Services Console.
 For information about the basics for administering your Operations for Applications service running on the VMware Cloud services platform, see [Getting Started with Operations for Applications on VMware Cloud Services](csp_getting_started.html).